Urothelial papilloma

 The cause of urothelial papilloma is unknown.

-Although the names sound similar, there is a very big difference between a urothelial papilloma and urothelial carcinoma.
-Most importantly, a urothelial papilloma is a benign (noncancerous) type of tumour that is unlikely to grow back after being removed.
-In contrast, urothelial carcinoma is a malignant (cancerous) type of tumour that can grow back and spread to other parts of the body.
+Although the names sound similar, there is a very big difference between a urothelial papilloma and papillary urothelial carcinoma.
+Most importantly, a papilloma is a benign (noncancerous) type of tumour that is unlikely to grow back after being removed.
+In contrast, papillary urothelial carcinoma is a malignant (cancerous) type of tumour that can grow back and spread to other parts of the body.

-How is the diagnosis of urothelial papilloma made?
+How is this diagnosis made?

 A+ A A-